 X.4.2.15 Results Specific Reconciliation

 When reconciling results it is important to maintain the identifier that comes with the result and if exporting, send the identifier out.
-The identifier can be used for matching the incoming result with existing result.
-The importing EHR need to manage identifiers appropriately when result attributes changes
+The identifier can be used for matching the incoming result with existing results.
+The importing EHR needs to manage identifiers appropriately when result attributes changes

 X.4.2.16 Past Reconciliations